dunmas/dns2tcp/README.md

 # Known Bugs

-dns2tcpd server not supported on Windows
+dns2tcpd server not supported on Windows (not a big problem for security testers btw)